Overnight Oats In A Jar

 5. Chill in the fridge overnight and allow to thicken.

 After a night of resting in the fridge, your deliciously creamy overnight oats are ready to enjoy!
-Simply grab your jar, add any fresh toppings you like—such as berries, nuts, or a drizzle of maple syrup—and you have a delicious and healthy breakfast.
+Simply grab your jar, add any fresh toppings you like such as berries, nuts, or a drizzle of maple syrup, and you have a delicious breakfast ready to go.

 Tips For Success With This Recipe